jarasmar/Learning_Journey_At_Makers/README.md

-# My Goals while at Makers
+# Learning Journey

 This is my learning journey at Makers Academy.
+I started the online precourse 20th January 2020 and the onsite course in London 17th February.
+Unfortunately the school had to close due to Coronavirus crisis and we moved to a fully remote course one month later.
+This was challenging but add an extra value too, as it made us focus on knowdledge sharing amongst our cohort, online collaboration and pairing, ecc.
+Finally, 7th of May, is time for our Final Project Fair, and we are ready to start a new journey on our own.

-It includes examples of my work, challenges completed, and the processes I have learnt and developed while working towards the following goals.
+This repository includes examples of my work, challenges completed, and the processes I have learnt and developed while working towards the following goals:

-Click through to any of the Week.md links for more detail.

-## I can make software
+- **I can make Software:**
-* I can TDD anything
-* I can program fluently
-* I can debug anything
-* I can model anything
-* I can refactor anything
-* I have a methodical approach to solving problems
+  * Methodical approach to solving problems
+  * Planning and Modelling
+  * Test Driven Development
+  * Debugging
+  * Refactoring

-## I'm equipped for long term growth
+- **I am equiped for long term growth:**
   * I manage my own wellbeing
   * I can learn anything by myself

-## I help my teams succeed
+- **I help my teams succeed:**
   * I use an agile product development process
   * I write code that is easy to change
   * I can justify the way I work
   * I grow collaboratively

 ## My Makers Journal

+During my 12 weeks at Makers Bootcamp I have grown up both as a person and as a developer.

+The table below has a summary of the following contents:
+- Goals: every week was designed to covered different knowdledge areas.
+- Projects: most of them are done in the afternoons, pairing with a different colleage everyday.
+(Weeks 6, 8, 9, 11 and 12 are group projects.
+Week 10 is individual work)
+- Weekend Challenges: designed to be done individually and to reinforce the knowdlege acquired during the week.
+- Journal: every day I wrote about my learning and challenges while at Makers.
+Descriptions of the projects and end of the week reflections.

 WEEK | GOALS | PROJECTS | WEEKEND CHALLENGE | JOURNAL
 :---:|:-----:|:--------:|:-----------------:|:-------: